zac-heisey/team-business/_team-members/1-lara.md

 ---
 name: Lara Azzam
 title: President, Team Business
-image: /assets/images/lara.jpg
+image: "/assets/images/lara.jpg"
-bio: Lara Azzam has worked in the telecommunications sector in sales and marketing since 1991.
-She gained extensive marketing experience including customer communications, direct acquisition and retention marketing, marketing strategy and marketing campaign performance analysis, as well as sales and sales operations.
-She was responsible for business process redesign and the development of a web based workflow management application for a high technology sales organization.
+bio: |-
+  Lara Azzam has entrepreneur in her DNA and absolutely loves startups and being part of a start-up ecosystem!
+Her 25+ year career consists of building ‘firsts’ for companies ranging from non-profits, small and large manufacturing companies, technology companies and universities.
+The companies ranged from start-ups, including her own, to established multi-billion-dollar businesses.
+Lara founded Team Business in 2002 which offers experiential learning programs teaching business, leadership and team dynamics.

+  Lara holds an MBA from The Wharton School and a Masters in International Studies from The Lauder Institute.

 ---